Windows 10 now on 600 million active devices

-Windows 10 has found its way onto 600 million monthly active devices.
+Windows 10 has found its way onto 600 million active devices, says CEO Satya Nadella.

-That's according to Microsoft CEO Satya Nadella, who made the comments at the company's annual shareholders meeting on Wednesday, according to GeekWire.
+Nadella made the comment at the company's annual shareholders meeting on Wednesday, according to GeekWire.
 Microsoft wasn't immediately available to confirm the comment.

-The company has high hopes for the broad adoption of Windows 10, which helped usher the company's transition from purely a software company to one relying more on services.
-Terry Myerson, Microsoft's vice president of operating systems, said he had hoped to see 1 billion devices within two to three years of the 2015 launch of Windows 10.
+The company has high hopes for the broad adoption of Windows 10, which helped usher in Microsoft's transition from purely a software company to one relying more on services.
+Terry Myerson, Microsoft's vice president of operating systems, said he'd hoped to see 1 billion devices within two to three years of the 2015 launch of Windows 10.

 In comparison, Google boasts that Android has more than 2 billion active users.